cysouw/diathesis/text/c07_reflexive.md

 **Notes**

-Various reciprocal *mit* verbs also exist without reflexive pronoun, but only in a different lexical meaning, e.g. *vertragen* means 'to tolerate something inanimate' without reflexive, but 'to get along with a human' with reflexive.
+Various reciprocal *mit* verbs also exist without reflexive pronoun, but only in a different lexical meaning, e.g. *vertragen* means 'to tolerate something inanimate' without a reflexive pronoun, but 'to get along with a human' with a reflexive pronoun.

 ### [ NL ] Obligatory accusative reflexive+local preposition {#sec:reflexive-obligatory-local}

-A few verbs with obligatory *sich* additionally need an obligatory (adverbial) local prepositional phrase.
+A few verbs with obligatory *sich* additionally need an obligatory local prepositional phrase, like *sich befinden* 'to be located' [@next].

 ::: ex
 a.
 Das Rathaus befindet sich am Marktplatz.